 For men without any medical condition, however, low testosterone increases risk for heart disease.
 In 2007, WebMD reported findings on a University of Cambridge study that looked at British men, ranging in age from 40–79.

-University of Cambridge gerontologist Kay-Tee Khaw asserted that the study found that “men with lower testosterone levels had an increased risk of dying from any cause, but most particularly of cardiovascular disease,” but that the same study “found no evidence of a link to cancer with higher testosterone levels.”
+University of Cambridge gerontologist Kay-Tee Khaw asserted the study found “men with lower testosterone levels had an increased risk of dying from any cause, but most particularly of cardiovascular disease.”
+However, the same study “found no evidence of a link to cancer with higher testosterone levels.”
 Thus, the study helped link low testosterone with the range of health problems—and particularly heart disease—that are linked to it.

-It’s clear that low testosterone is a major health concern, and comes with significant health risks, for the men who experience it.
-But is hormonal replacement therapy really the best course of action for reducing these health risks?
+It’s clear that low testosterone can cause significant health risks for men with hypogonadism.
+But is hormonal replacement therapy really the best solution?

-While many aging men face the impact of lowered testosterone levels, the FDA has clearly stated that testosterone therapies and products are approved only for men with lowered testosterone as a result of an associated medical condition, such as those listed above.
+While many aging men experience lowered testosterone levels, the FDA clearly states that testosterone therapies and products are approved only for men with lowered testosterone as a result of an associated medical condition, like hypogonadism.
 As the FDA puts it, “None of the FDA-approved testosterone products are approved for use in men with low testosterone levels who lack an associated medical condition.”

 And yet, from 2001-2011, the number of men using Low-T products increased from .81% to 2.91%.
-And in about the same time period, thousands of men have come forward to file claims against the manufacturers of such products after experiencing heart attack or stroke.
+And during that time, thousands of men filed claims against low-T therapy manufacturers due to heart attacks or strokes.

 In fact, in March 2015, the FDA issued an updated low-T therapy warning.
 The agency’s statement warned about increased heart attack and stroke risks for men receiving low-T therapy.
-In fact, so many cases have come forward that a federal, multi-district has formed in northern Illinois to centralize the claims.
-The fact remains that no FDA-approved testosterone products are approved for men who are not suffering from a medical condition that causes low testosterone levels.
+As a result, over 7,000 cases filed throughout the U.S. resulted in a federal, multi-district litigation effort in northern Illinois.
+This MDL can centralize all testosterone injury claims, including low-t fatalities.
+Currently, FDA-approved testosterone products are only approved to treat men with lab test-confirmed hypogonadism.
+Yet the FDA states that only 1 in 5 men receiving low t products actually completes required laboratory testosterone level testing for hypogonadism.
+That means 80% of testosterone therapy patients are at risk for unnecessary and potentially fatal cardiovascular events.
 And the question of what to do for those who do suffer from low testosterone also remains.

 Families of victims with low-T fatalities are holding manufacturers accountable for downplaying risks.
+To date, two juries awarded AndroGel plaintiffs Jeffrey Konrad and Jesse Mitchell nearly $300 million in damages.
 If you or someone you love experienced serious heart problems with low-t therapy, you may qualify for compensation.
 To see if you may be eligible for a cash settlement, fill out your free compensation evaluation form now.
 Once you’ve submitted your information, an experienced advocate will contact you to discuss your compensation options.